brooklynrail/brooklynrail-platform/content/events/2021/11/artcritical-17-years-of-the-review-panel.md

 event_platform:
   - zoom
 ---
-To celebrate the 17th anniversary of The Review Panel presented by artcritical, we're thrilled to welcome David Cohen and the critics below for conversation on three current exhibitions in New York.
+To celebrate the 17th anniversary of The Review Panel presented by artcritical, we're thrilled to welcome David Cohen and the critics below for conversation on four current exhibitions in New York.

 **Segment 1**: